A True Story Part 2

 What a tragic and horrible story.
 I am sure that you are happy that he is on death row so that this evil man can never harm anyone else.
 May God bless you.
 It is nice that you feel the love from your mother around you.

-Mel Carriere from San Diego California on February 16, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on February 16, 2015:

 This is a captivating tale.
 I am really sorry for your tragedy.
 I've never had anything this horrible happen to me and words fail me, but God bless you and I hope that this horrible criminal was brought to justice.